 Projects for Peace

-Projects for Peace is open to all undergraduates at the 90 institutions (including Brown) that are part of the Davis United World College Scholars Program.
+Projects for Peace is open to all undergraduates at the 95 institutions (including Brown) that are part of the Davis United World College Scholars Program.
 Students are invited to design grassroots projects that they will implement during the summer.
 The 100 projects judged to be the most promising and feasible will be funded at $10,000 each.
-The program is made possible by Kathryn Wasserman Davis, an accomplished internationalist and philanthropist, who celebrated her 105th birthday in 2012.
-She was so pleased with the outcome that she has continued funding these projects.
+The program is made possible by Kathryn W. Davis, an accomplished internationalist and philanthropist, who died in 2013 at 106 years of age.
+Mrs. Davis' legacy will live on through the continuation of Projects for Peace.

 All undergraduates including seniors who would complete their projects after graduation are eligible.
 Groups of students from the same campus, as well as individual students, may submit proposals.